nbailey20/Twilify/README.md

 3. Execute install.sh script and indicate which Cloud provider to use
     * For AWS: ```./install.sh aws```
     * For GCP: ```./install.sh gcp```
-4. Text your Twilify number to say hi, and enjoy your new playlist :)
+4. Text your Twilify number to say hi, and check out your new playlist in Spotify :)

 ## Determining tfvars Values